 95% of all SABINNA garments are made out of natural fibers.
 Natural fibres are not only better for your skin, for us it’s also important to reduce the amount of microplastics that are going into the oceans whenever we wash our clothes.
 Here is a list of materials that we like to work with:

-Cotton and organic cotton: Cotton is one of the most popular fabrics and accounts for more than half of all fiber needs across the globe.
+Organic cotton: In general, cotton is one of the most popular fabrics and accounts for more than half of all fiber needs across the globe.
 Both, regular and organic cotton are natural fibers and differ in the way they’re being harvested.

 Regular cotton is more in demand and is usually machine-picked to cope with the rush.
 Organic cotton is completely handpicked, which ensures that no fiber is damaged in the process.
 This ensures that these fibers don’t get weakened or broken, resulting in softer and more durable products.
 That’s also the reason why organic cotton is also softer than regular cotton because of the longer fibers.